 Years ago, I climbed Mount Rainier in Kahtoolas.
 The low-profile, flexible design allowed me to trade bulky boots for a pair of waterproof trail shoes.

-I was faster and less fatigued over the two-day climb than my partner, who wore traditional mountaineering crampons on his plastic boots.
+I was faster and less fatigued over the 2-day climb than my partner, who wore traditional mountaineering crampons on his plastic boots.

 A caveat: products like the Yaktrax Summit and MICROspikes will not work on technical climbs.